dianfajar/danaoira.github.io/_posts/2017-06-08-scatterplot-walkthrough-wealth-health-of-nations.md

 });
 ```

 From there, it's simply filling out all the default values.

-I order them by x and y values.
+I group them by x and y values under each section.
+I was thinking of doing all x's and then all y's, but this was easier for me to maintain sequentially.

-This is what the template looks like.
-Values for variables and methods must be filled it.
+This is what the template looks like filled in with default methods.
+Values for variables and methods must be filled in.

 ```
 d3.json("nation.json", function(error, json) {